mediacloud/backend/doc/controversy_mining.markdown

 A controversy is defined as:

-* a solr seed query, which specifies a date range, some media sets, and a text query
+* a solr seed query, which specifies a date range, some media collections, and a text query
 * a regex pattern for determining relevance
 * a date range which bounds the time slices and restricts which stories are mined for links